+of college, attempting to use this resource successfully proved to be a specific barrier to the Tennessee Promise scholarship in this study and the higher education pathway overall.

-Even though this Tennessee Promise requirement has cost some students their chance at a tuition-free education, improvements have been made to the FAFSA in the past year with hopes of alleviating difficulties associated with the process for parents and students in the future.
-Now, the FAFSA opens in October rather than January, and students’ families can file the application with tax information from two years prior rather than one (“Federal Student Aid”).
+Even though this Tennessee Promise requirement has cost some students their chance at a tuition-free education, improvements have been made to the FAFSA in the past year with hopes of alleviating difficulties for parents and students in the future.
+Now, the FAFSA opens in October rather than January, and students’ families can file the application with tax information from two years prior rather than one (Federal Student Aid).
 There have been no changes made to the FAFSA yet regarding its length and complexity.
 In addition to the application itself being altered to assist students, Tennessee launched a campaign known as the “TN FAFSA Frenzy” on October 1, 2016 to “increase statewide FAFSA filing rates.”
-This would in turn help students remain eligible to receive Tennessee Promise (“TN FAFSA Frenzy”).
-Currently included in this campaign are FAFSA training webinars, as well as FAFSA workshops for students and parents at select community colleges and colleges of applied technology (“What Is FAFSA Frenzy?”).
+This would in turn help students remain eligible to receive Tennessee Promise (TN FAFSA Frenzy).
+Currently included in this campaign are FAFSA training webinars, as well as FAFSA workshops for students and parents at select community colleges and colleges of applied technology (What Is FAFSA Frenzy?).
 Despite students who continue to lose the Tennessee Promise scholarship due to the FAFSA, The Tennessean reported that Tennessee had the highest FAFSA filing rates in the nation in August, 2016, with 70 percent of high school seniors applying for federal aid ("Tennessee Tops Nation”).
 Whether more students in Tennessee find themselves successful with the FAFSA than those who are not, those who lose the scholarship could potentially be losing their one chance at education beyond high school.
 The FAFSA already affects students nationwide, but with America’s College Promise it would affect, and alter the future of in one way or another, significantly more students.